atomistic-machine-learning/schnetpack/docs/tutorials/evaluate.rst

 xyz-file as described in **add section** or an ``ase`` database.
 If the selected input data is provided as extended xyz file, it will automatically be transformed into an ``ase`` database, since SchNet is meant to be used with these databases.
-In order to select the extended xyz file as input you need to add ``evaluation_data.data_type=xyz evaluation_data .data_path=path/to/xyz_file.xyz``.
-If the input data is provided as database file just add ``evaluation_data.data_path=path/to/database.db`` to your run arguments.
+The database will be stored next to the xyz-file.
+In order to select the input data file, add ``dataset.path=path/to/file`` to your run arguments.
+The input file needs to be a valid extended xyz file or an ase database.

 Selecting the output format
 ---------------------------

-The default output format is to overwrite the existing input database by adding the predicted properties.
-If you want to receive the predictions as npz file, add ``evaluator.output=to_npz evaluator.out_file=file_name.npz`` to your run arguments.
-This will automatically create the folder *evaluate* inside of your *experiment* directory.
-The directory for the output data and also for the *experiment* directory can be changed by adding ``experiment_dir=...`` and ``output_dir=...``.
+By default, the evaluation of the input file will be stored as ase database in your evaluation folder.
+It is also possible to return the evaluated data as .npz file.
+Just add ``evaluator.out_file=filename.ext`` to your run arguments.
+The file-type of your evaluated data will be detected automatically according to the extension of your out_file.

 Selecting the device for evaluation
 -----------------------------------